UbiquityRobotics/ubiquity_launches/README.md

 we recommend that you invest in a superior dual-band WiFi router.
-You can spend an enormous amount of time tracking down and eradicating flaky WiFi issues and it is better to simply avoid the issues by using better hardware.
+You can spend an enormous amount of time tracking down and eradicating flaky WiFi issues and it is better to simply avoid the issues by using better hardware and better antennas.

 We use a technology called [zeroconf](https://en.wikipedia.org/wiki/Zero-configuration_networking) to provide human readable names for the various processors on the computer network.
-Each robot processor and development processor must have a unique host name and *MUST* run zeroconf.
+Each robot processor and development processor must have a unique host name and **MUST** run zeroconf.
 The [DNS](https://en.wikipedia.org/wiki/Domain_Name_System) will present the DNS names as `hostname.local` where, `hostname` is the host name of the robot or development processor.